 We’ve all been there!
-Non-specific bands are a perennially frustrating problem in Western Blotting.
-Here are some of the different reasons you might be getting non-specific bands and tips on how to make these unwanted additions to your western blot disappear…
+Non-specific bands are a perennially frustrating problem in Western blotting.
+Here are some of the different reasons you might be getting non-specific bands and tips on how to make these unwanted additions to your Western blot disappear…

 One of the most common causes of non-specific bands is incomplete blocking.
 Blocking buffers are used to prevent primary and secondary antibodies from binding to the membrane, or anything other than the protein of interest.

 Incomplete blocking can lead to high background as well.
-To address this issue, replace the milk with an engineered blocking buffer.
-Be sure to check out the Azure Blocking Buffers, including buffers for chemiluminescent and fluorescent western blotting.
-We offer a protein-free blocking buffer for antibodies with high cross-reactivity to protein-based blockers as well..
+To address incomplete blocking, replace the milk with an engineered blocking buffer.
+Be sure to check out the Azure Blocking Buffers, including buffers for chemiluminescent and fluorescent Western blotting.
+We offer a protein-free blocking buffer for antibodies with high cross-reactivity to protein-based blockers as well.

 We hope these solutions are helpful the next time you see non-specific bands.
 Making a change to the procedure or switching blocking buffers can help you achieve clear and definitive results.
 If you still have questions, use the form on this page to ask one of our Western blotting experts.

 FREE WESTERN BLOT eBOOK